How to give feedback: 5 best practices for managers

 Narrowing down where to direct your collective focus helps you create clearer goals and more effectively prioritize initiatives with your team.

-Come up with a first iteration of goals for your team using the smart goal setting method.
+Come up with the first iteration of goals for your team using the smart goal setting method.
 Create goals that are Specific, Measurable, Attainable, Relevant, and Timebound.

 Present your goals to your team and to your manager and ask for their feedback.
 Tap into their knowledge and perspectives to take your goals from good to great, and ensure they really align with your team’s reality.
 This is also a great way to get everyone feeling inspired and motivated to achieve these goals.